Walking along one of England's oldest canals on it's rural 77 mile journey from Hawkesbury to the City of Oxford.

 also quite hard work work to operate.

-We have other websites which might be of interest about holiday places, touring and walks - Cambodia, India, Thailand, Vietnam, Cyprus, lots of Greek Islands, The Algarve and some Canary Islands.
+We have other websites which might be of interest about holiday places, touring and walks - India, Cyprus and lots of Greek Islands.

-More Topics about England include National Trail and other Walks, Wild Flowers, English Churches plus more canals and rivers.
+More Topics about England include National Trail and other Walks, Wild Flowers, plus more canals and rivers.
 Please visit our Resources Page